cobcob/GCData_Project/CodeBook.md

         71. fBodyBodyAccJerkMag.std..
         72. fBodyBodyGyroMag.std..
         73. fBodyBodyGyroJerkMag.std..
 '''

--*average*
+- *average*
 The average value of the signal for that person and activity.

     '''
     Values are:
-    -1..+1 floating 7 decimal numeric value
+    -1 to +1 in the form of a 7 decimal numeric value
     '''